programs

 Children

-In 2022, Jeremiah’s Inn food pantry provided emergency food to almost 7,000 people in South Worcester.
+In 2022, Jeremiah’s Inn food pantry provided emergency food to nearly 23,600 people or 7,500 households in South Worcester.
 Children and the elderly make up a significant portion of our guests.
 We want to make sure that all children have what they need to grow and thrive.
 We are also committed to making sure our elderly guests have access to fresh, healthy food that helps them stretch their limited budgets.

 Seniors